-For most companies, a critical component of their response to the crisis is finding ways to make their businesses, operations, and supply chains more resilient.
+For most companies, a critical component of their response to the Ukraine crisis is finding ways to make their businesses, operations, and supply chains more resilient.
 It's becoming increasingly prudent to prioritize resilience over low cost or efficiency.
 "Just in time" has been replaced by "just in case."

 Resilience is critical, but resilience is also expensive.
-For longer-term survival, companies still need to pay attention to the basic principles of leadership: innovation, impact, and economics.
+For longer-term survival, companies still need to pay attention to the basic principles of leadership and strategy.
 But as they recover from the initial shock and begin to make longer-term plans, companies need to answer the question: Where is resilience worth the cost?

 The answers differ for each company.
 Getting it right requires at least two things.
 First, companies need to develop a comprehensive understanding of their vulnerabilities to a range of disruptions, including risks to people, business continuity, asset economics, and financial performance.
 In some cases, these risks may originate two or three steps away from their typical planning view.
-For most companies in the energy and natural resource sectors, the immediate response requires understanding the supply-side shocks affecting the commodities for which Russia, Ukraine, and Belarus play a key role in production and trade (see Figure 1).
-These supply challenges could restructure trade flows while also invigorating domestic alternatives.
+For many companies, the immediate response requires understanding the supply-side shocks, including the commodities for which Russia, Ukraine, and Belarus play a key role in production and trade (see Figure 1).
+These mounting supply challenges could restructure trade flows while also invigorating domestic alternatives.